Projektanker/low-power-moisture-sensor/README.md

-# Low power moisture sensor
+# Low power moisture sensor :droplet: :tulip:

 The goal is to develop a simple, energy-saving soil moisture sensor for your indoor plants.